 -planted with trees within one year of burning.

 Failure to notify us prior to burning vegetation in the hill and high country may result in enforcement action.
-It also pays to check if you need a fire permit from your district or city council, rural fire authority or the Department of Conservation.
+It also pays to check if you need a fire permit from your district or your local Fire and Emergency New Zealand Principal Rural Fire Officer.
 If your burn does not comply with our hill and high country burning conditions, you’ll need a resource consent.